The Student Code of Conduct shall apply to conduct that occurs

 intimidates, demeans, victimizes or has the effect of creating a

-hostile environment for any person is prohibited.
+hostile environment for any person.

 Intimate Partner Violence